 Conclusion: Should you do 21s for bicep curls?

-Performing barbell 21s and dumbbell 21s is one of the most effective methods for pumping up your biceps.
-Due to the sheer amount of per set volume, 21s are also beneficial for building new muscle because you're overloading your biceps with so much tension.
+Performing barbell 21s and dumbbell 21s is one of the most effective methods for pumping up your arms and makes for a very quick bicep workout.
+Due to the sheer amount of per set volume, 21s are also beneficial for building new muscle because you’re overloading your biceps with so much tension.

 Similarly, because you’re performing high reps during 21s, they also have a joint-sparing effect because they don’t put as much tension on your connective tissue as traditional, lower rep bicep curls do.